Skip to main content

 The gauge shows a number or percentage proportional to the Min and Max values you set.
 You can color specified ranges, set a custom label, and show a legend.

-The following example shows the number of events in the Koalas to the Max data cube, proportional to the maximum 350,000.
-The legend shows three numeric ranges colored green, orange, and red.
+The following example shows the number of events for the latest day in the Demo data cube, proportional to the maximum 500,000.
+The legend shows four colored numeric ranges.

 Cube view gauge